SoftwareAG/c8y-releasenotes/content/release-10-17-0/platform-10-17-0.md

 <tr>
 <td>Administration</td>
 <td>Fixed an issue with the names of the files downloaded from the platform (for example, from the file repository or from event attachments).
-UTF-8 characters, for example, in the Japanese localization, are no longer missing, if the file name includes special characters like "+".</td>
+UTF-8 characters, for example, in the Japanese localization are no longer missing if the file name includes special characters like "+".</td>

 <td>MTM-53056</td>
 <td>10.17.0.145</td>
 <td>UI</td>